aclist/wineclick/README.md

 Alternatively, keyboard interrupt (Ctrl-C) can be sent to the shell running the executable.

 The listener supports file rotation: after initially creating the `wineclick` file, you can delete or move it, then recreate it, and the listener will continue following new lines.
-This can be useful if you expect to write a lot of triggers into the file and want to periodically expunge it.
+This can be useful if you expect to write a lot of triggers into the file (e.g. autoclicker) and want to periodically expunge it.

+# Best practices
+Note that for an autoclicker, you should buffer your input by at least 100ms (.1s) to avoid overwhelming the listener.

-Note that due to the way files are written, it is generally preferable to use the `>>` syntax to append to the file, rather than `>` to overwrite it.
+Due to the way files are written, it is generally preferable to use the `>>` syntax to append to the file, rather than `>` to overwrite it.
 Overwriting is permissible if you remove the file in between commands; otherwise, the listener will be unable to tail it.

 Therefore, while the below constructs will work: